Update 3/16/2018: Polaris urges the Senate to pass SESTA without Amendments. Download the letter here

-Through websites such as Backpage.com, the internet has long since overtaken the street corner as the marketplace for buying and selling sex and therefore for sex trafficking.
+Through websites such as Backpage.com, the internet has long since overtaken the street corner as the marketplace for sex trafficking.

 Recently, investigations have suggested that some popular commercial websites may actually facilitate trafficking through their business practices.